 One of the largest LGBT communities in North America.
-Where you’ll find some of the best nightlife spots in the city.
+The Gay Village in Montreal is where you’ll find some of the best nightlife spots in the city.

-Also known as ‘The Village’ by locals, the Gay Village was once the roughest neighborhood in Montreal until the LGBT community transformed it for the better and gentrified the area in the last couple of decades.
+Also known as ‘The Village’ by locals, it was once the roughest neighborhood in Montreal until the LGBT community transformed it for the better and gentrified the area in the last couple of decades.

-The Gay Village is one of the most vibrant and fun places to go out in the city, with more than 80 bars, restaurants, and nightclubs in the neighborhood, and, as an added bonus, the main thoroughfare of Sainte Catherine St. E. is completely car free from May to September.
+The Village is one of the most vibrant and fun places to go out in the city, with more than 80 bars, restaurants, and nightclubs in the neighborhood, and, as an added bonus, the main thoroughfare of Sainte Catherine St. E. is completely car-free from May to September.

 This is the place to witness Montreal’s open-minded and cosmopolitan nature first hand.
 It’s well serviced by public transit, and still one of the more affordable central neighborhoods in the city.

-- Best luxury hotel: Maison Des Jardins B&B – Causal luxury option in Gay Village.
+- Best luxury hotel: Maison Des Jardins B&B – Causal luxury option.
 Garden terrace, communal hot tub, and a shared kitchen.

 - Best mid-range hotel: La Loggia Art B&B – Features local Canadian artwork and art workshops.
 The property has an urban garden, terrace, library, and offers fitness classes.

 - Best budget hotel: BBV Bed & Breakfast du Village – Near public transit and popular restaurants and shops.
 A shared terrace and breakfast area, and plush beds.